-1.3.5 Fifth pre-test-run

 As lowering the alphas did not improve the performance of the model, we raised the alpha again to 0.5.
 We did a test-run with 5000 episodes.
 Again, the rewards were increasing quicker with the number of episodes than in fourth test-run.
 The same applies to the win statistics.
 The reward increased per batch on average by 5 units.
 In comparison to the Q-Learnings, SARSA identically concerning the average of rewards, however had superior win statistics.